AriqAhmer/ariqahmer.github.io/_posts/2020-10-29-signal-processing.md

 The results are simply too good!
 It's able to account for the periodic ups and downs in the data and does a far better job at predicting the values.

 ### Conclusion
-As we can see that using a normal naive mathematical model doesn't quite produce realistic results because more often then not, they seem to be <q>too perfect</q>.
+As we can see that using a normal naive mathematical model doesn't quite produce realistic results because more often then not, they seem to be "too perfect".
 However it is useful when estimations are needed to be done fast.
 Mathematical models rather may be used to study a pattern over long term rather than being precise for shorter periods of time.
 We can see that using the advancments in the field of machine learning and artificial intellingence, we are better able to model realistic situations and behaviours.
 ML and AI are thechnically mathematical models in essence, but that's a topic for another day...